littlebitstudios/SwitchFriendWatch/README.md

 watchedonly: false # set this to true to only be notified about watched players
 windowsmode: false # set this to true if running on a Windows machine
 ```

+Please be aware that all comments in the file will disappear when the script is ran for the first time, as the script constantly rewrites the configuration file

 # Usage
 To run the script once you have created the configuration file, just run `python3 <path to file>` like any other Python script.